 That’s exactly what Isaiah 59:2 says.
 “Your iniquities have separated you from God and your sins have hidden His face from you, so that He does not hear….”

 However–and don’t we delight in this–“If we confess our sins, He is faithful and just to forgive our sins and cleanse us of our iniquities” (John 1:9).
 So, there is no excuse for any of us to go forward one more minute with sins weighing us down (Hebrews 12:1) and blocking our prayers.

 There is no reason not to pray.
 And every reason to do so.

-If we knew the Word, we would have an answer to the enemy’s attacks.
+If we knew the Word, we would have an answer to these attacks from the enemy.

 And if we trusted the Lord, we would believe His word and get on with the business of praying!

 Beloved, let us pray.

 Nothing tells the story on our faith like prayer.
 “When the Son of Man comes, will He find faith on earth?”
 (Luke 18:8)